 The Town's budgets are adopted as required by North Carolina General Statutes.
 An annual budget is adopted for the General Fund and the Capital Project Fund.
 All annual appropriations lapse at fiscal yearend.
-Project ordinances are adopted for the Community Center Improvements Fund; Volunteer Park Fund; and Community Center ADA Restrooms Fund.
+Project ordinances are adopted for the Volunteer Park Fund and the Part F Grant Improvements for the Community Center Fund.
 All budgets are prepared using the modified accrual basis of accounting.
 Expenditures may not legally exceed appropriations at the functional level for all annually budgeted funds and at the object level for all multi-year funds.
 Amendments are required for any revisions that alter total expenditures of any fund or that change functional appropriations.
 The budget ordinance must be adopted by July 1st of the fiscal year or the governing board must adopt an interim budget that covers that time until the annual ordinance can be adopted.